Dudgit/Data_sience_lab/README.md

 ## How to use it:
 ### Step 1
-First you have to create an enviroment.
+First you have to create an environment.
 If you are using anaconda, it is the following command:
 <center> conda env create -f environment.yml </center>
 Note: you have to go into the dependecies folder, but after it, this will work
 In the kooplex you need to consult with the teachers.